IB21-A/boardriders-frontend-challenge/README.md

 The Text Blob was styled as closely to the original mock ups as I could without having access to/knowledge of the original font.

 Image Carousel has had it's navigation replaced with an svg to more closely match the mockup.
 I also dug into the SwiperJS CSS to see how I could override the styling to make the pagination match the mockup.

+I added a little bit of white space in the footer to let the bottom of the page breathe.

 ### [View this Project Live](https://www.thomcodes.com/boardriders-frontend-challenge/)